-We sell acoustics by makers like Dean Guitars, Washburn, Recording King, Loar, Takamine and more.
-Our acoustic collection includes Dreadnaught, OM, Parlor, 12-Fret and Cutaway acoustic guitars.
+We sell acoustic guitars by makers such as Guild, PRS, Epiphone, Yamaha, Takamine and more.
+Our acoustic collection includes Dreadnaught, OM, Jumbo, Concert, 12-Strings, Parlor, 12-Fret, Cutaway and 3/4 size acoustic guitars.

 What style of Acoustic Guitar is right for me?